timboudreau/giulius/README.md

 except that all of the objects and configuration needed to generate key pairs or read them from settings are neatly hidden behind Guice - and our test code gets to focus on what really matters - the thing it is there to test!

+If your test requires some custom ``Settings``, this is simple - put a properties file with the same name as the text, next to the test on the classpath and it will be loaded before when your tests are run.

 ``@TestWith`` can be applied to either the _test class_ or or the _test method_ or both.
 And, of course, your test classes can use ``@Inject`` - though in this